jiabei-yang/SDLD/README.md

 * `Appendix/`: Additional code for results in Web Appendices.
   + `Appendix*.R`: code for Appendix *.

-* `Data/`: simulation results and data from the SUPPORT study.
+* `Data/`: simulated data with a similar design to the dataset in main manuscript.